 Frequently Asked Questions

-Find answers to common questions about Hapchot, AI4Deep, and irreversible electroporation (IRE) technology.
+Find answers to common questions about Hapchot and percutaneous tumor ablation technology.
 For additional information, see our Regulatory Compliance page.

 Technology & How It Works